 Diagnosing High Blood Pressure

 Your doctor takes your blood pressure every visit.
-These days, self-diagnosis is simple with many inexpensive and effective home detection devices.
+These days, self-diagnosis is simple, with many inexpensive and effective home detection devices.
 Although many factors must be considered, it is borderline if the blood pressure is 140/90 or above.

 Any reading over 140/90 is considered to be a form of hypertension.
-It is important to lower the blood pressure to the 120/70 range, because high blood pressure can lead to much more serious health problems like heart attack or stroke.
+It is vital to lower the blood pressure to the 120/70 range because high blood pressure can lead to much more severe health problems like heart attack or stroke.
 These conditions can lead to premature death.
 Early treatment of hypertension can prevent these deadly health issues.

 Yoga Poses to Lower High Blood Pressure

-Certain Yoga poses (asanas) have been shown to help manage stress and hypertension.
-The Easy Pose (Sukasana) is recommended for stress reduction.
-If it is practiced after the Corpse Pose (Sivasana), this pose strengthens the spine, slows the metabolism, and promotes quiet stillness of mind.
-The Cat Pose, although not always advised for everyone with back issues, is designed to coordinate movement and breath.
+Firstly, specific Yoga poses (asanas) have been shown to help manage stress and hypertension.
+Secondly, the Easy Pose (Sukasana) is recommended for stress reduction.
+If practiced after the Corpse Pose (Sivasana), this pose strengthens the spine, slows the metabolism, and promotes quiet stillness of mind.
+Although not always advised for everyone with back issues, the Cat Pose is designed to coordinate movement and breath.
 This will inspire calmness and muscle relaxation.